 speaker

 James Walter

-I think it just really depends on the market and kind of I'd say both it's a combination as we think about kind of capital allocation and reinvestment rate, which ultimately drives kind of the production number that you referenced.
-It's a function as we think about it of what is what are the returns that we're getting and what is the kind of macro backdrop go forward?
-I think the returns we're getting even at a back-rated strip are phenomenal in this environment.
-You know, I think we talked about, you know, our returns at a corporate level are materially better than they were last year at even a lower oil price.
+I think it just really depends on the market and kind of, I'd say both.
+It's a combination as we think about kind of capital allocation and reinvestment rate, which ultimately drives kind of the production number that you referenced.
+It's a function as we think about it of what is, what are the returns that we're getting and what is the kind of macro backdrop go forward?
+I think the returns we're getting even at evacuated strip are phenomenal in this environment.
+I think we talked about our returns at a corporate level are materially better than they were last year at even a lower oil price.
 But I do think kind of there is a backdrop of kind of potentially an oversupplied market as you kind of move through the year.
-I think maybe some of the storm clouds are are subsiding a little bit, but I think with that backdrop, we kind of got to what we viewed as a middle ground on kind of organic growth, call it kind of low to mid single digits on an organic basis and 8% overall.
+I think maybe some of the storm clouds are Or so citing a little bit, but I think with that backdrop, we kind of got to what we viewed as a middle ground on kind of organic growth, call it kind of low to mid single digits on an organic basis and 8% overall.
 We're really focused on as a per share growth.
-And I think like we can't talk about that enough that kind of per debt adjusted share, our 11% oil production growth feels really good for the business in this market.
+And I think we can't talk about that enough.
+That kind of per debt adjusted share, our 11% overall production growth feels really good for the business in this market.
 And I think you'll see us talk a lot more about that metric going forward.

+speaker